FoamScience/FoamScience.github.io/_posts/2018-07-01-openscad-stock-tank-model.md

 Yes, it is.
-These tricks may work if one only needs to prototype something, or if he desires to check whether an idea is good enough to be implemented!
+These tricks may work if one only needs to prototype something, or if one desires to check whether an idea is good enough to be implemented!
 But they fail badly in real situations, where users absolutely have to create a parametric model.